Environmental Justice for

 Where Do We Go From Here?

-Trying to absorb this complicated system may make you say to yourself—so is this pointless?
 This outlook may appear bleak at first—there’s an invisible population with no autonomy, no money, and no connection to the communities around them, suffering from climate, economic, water, and health inequities.
 This is a complicated, systemic problem that cannot be solved by taking on only one head of the multi-headed beast.
 But systems are created by people, and the good news is that systems can also be reworked by people.

 There are tangible actions that can be taken to rewrite a more equitable narrative for these communities.